Indie 101 is a monthly film series that celebrates The Cary Theater’s mission – to bring the best of art house cinema to the Town of Cary.

 Indie 101 delivers a unique and interactive experience.
 Screenings are hosted by a local film enthusiast, who introduces the film and provides perspective on the film’s production, release, and impact.
 After the screening concludes, attendees are invited to stay for a film club-style open discussion.
 How did they react to the film?
 What elements worked or fell short?
 How did the movie reinforce conventional filmmaking, or challenge it?
 All perspectives are welcome.

 Indie 101 gives film lovers of all levels new ways to look at films and film history.
-Admission is $6, but if you’re a Cary Film Circle member, it’s free!
+Admission is $6, but if you’re a Cary Film Circle member,show your CFC card and receive one free ticket to the screening for Star or Benefactor members; receive 2 free tickets if you are a Director or Producer member.
+This offer is only available in person at the box office.

-Presented in French, Russian and English with English subtitles
+Presented in English, Japanese, German, French with English subtitles

 Will call tickets may be picked up at The Cary Box Office beginning one hour prior to the movie.